TomasBoda/agent-lang/thesis.md

   return program;
 }
 ```
-In AgentLang, the top-level program scope allows for two declarations, which is the declaration of a global variable or an agent, both are statements.
+In AgentLang, the top-level program scope allows for two declarations, which is the declaration of a global variable or an agent.
+Both of them are statements.
 ```ts
 private parseStatement(): Statement {
   switch (this.at().type) {